Sierra Nevada Ski Station: Activities

-By far the main attraction for visitors to the resort is the 105 km of alpine skiing runs.
-With abundant snow, it is possible to ski almost anywhere on the mountain, as the whole resort is above the tree line.
+The main attraction for visitors to the resort is the 105 km of alpine skiing runs.
+The resort is located wholly above the tree line.
 The resort does not carry out avalanche blasting, and skiers are generally advised against leaving the pistes due to avalanche risk.
-Those looking for a real challenge could try the World Cup Giant Slalom run known as “Fuente del Tesoro”.
-As the resort mainly caters to locals, and less to people visiting for a whole week, it is much busier at weekends.
+The World Cup Giant Slalom run known as “Fuente del Tesoro” is a challenging track As the resort mainly caters to locals, and less to people visiting for a whole week, it is much busier at weekends.
 There are rarely any queues mid-week outside the main Spanish holidays (first week of December, Christmas through to 6 January and Easter).
 Even at weekends, queues are generally fairly short by comparison to other European areas especially if the whole resort is open, allowing skiers to spread out across the mountain.

 In recent years the resort has made an effort to increase the number of services it offers, including expanding the Mirlo Blanco recreation zone, which now has an ice rink, toboggans, ski-bikes, mini-skis and a track for wheeled toboggans.
 Some of the heaviest investments have been put into developing what is currently the longest Slope style line in Europe with over 71 modules and a possibility of linking 46 of them in one continuous line.
 In addition to this, the largest Half Pipe in the country has also been developed.

 Summer activities include walking, cycling, horse-riding, and mountain climbing in the area.
 One of the cable cars and one chairlift are kept open in July and August, making it relatively easy for hikers to reach the summit of Veleta.
-On a clear day, you may be lucky enough to catch a glimpse of Africa from the peak of the mountain.
+The African coast can sometimes be glimpsed on clear days.

 Also during the summer months, the National Parks office runs a minibus service from Hoya de la Mora, just above the resort village, to Posiciones del Veleta, at 3100 m.
 The service includes a guided commentary about the geology and ecology of the Sierra Nevada.